Macuyiko/blog/content/2011/2011_01_slowloris-and-mitigations-for-apache.md

 #  Attack

 I run Apache, so, naturally, I was (and still am) concerned about this attack vector.
 The first step in preventing and solving security problems lies in understanding the attack.
-Luckily, in this case, the attack isÂ devilishlyÂ simple.
+Luckily, in this case, the attack is devilishly simple.
 Based on a PHP version of the original Slowloris attack ([found here](http://seclists.org/fulldisclosure/2009/Jun/207)), I wrote a modified script which also included the new POST-based attack method.
 The extended version of the script can be found on [Github](https://gist.github.com/771824).

 The usage is straightforward: